 Disney+ streaming service tops 100 million paid subscribers

-LOS ANGELES, March 9 (Reuters) - Walt Disney Co's DIS.N Disney+ streaming service has surpassed more than 100 million paying subscribers around the world, Chief Executive Bob Chapek said at the company's annual shareholder meeting.
+LOS ANGELES, March 9 (Reuters) - Walt Disney Co's DIS.N Disney+ streaming service has surpassed more than 100 million paying subscribers around the world, Chief Executive Bob Chapek said at the company's annual shareholder meeting on Tuesday.

-Chapek also said that Disney hopes to reopen its California theme parks in late April.
+Chapek also said Disney hopes to reopen its California theme parks to limited attendance in late April.
 The parks were closed a year ago due to the COVID-19 pandemic.

+In addition, Disney might be able to resume some cruise ship operations in the fall and the company aims to reinstate its dividend "at some point in the future," Chapek said.

+Shareholders re-elected Chapek and nine others to the company's board of directors, according to preliminary vote tallies announced at the meeting.
+They include Executive Chairman Bob Iger, who previously said he will retire from Disney at the end of 2021.

 ((lisa.richwine@thomsonreuters.com; Follow me on Twitter @LARichwine; 1-424-434-7324; Reuters Messaging: lisa.richwine.thomsonreuters.com@reuters.net))